Xerren09/eKreta-WebAPI-documentation/README.md

 ```
 https://klikXXXXXXXXX.e-kreta.hu/Adminisztracio/Login
 ```
-Where the first portion of the address (klikXXXXXXXXX) is what we need for fursther requests.
+Where the first portion of the address (klikXXXXXXXXX) is what we need for further requests.

 ## Logging in (getting auth cookie)
 #### Config for the "client":